 As part of MIT’s Kendall Square Initiative, the MIT Museum is preparing to take up residence in the eye of Kendall Square’s innovation district, where it will occupy more than 57,000 square feet of galleries, classrooms, and state-of-the-art program and performance spaces—all at the threshold of MIT’s campus.
+The projected opening date for the new Museum is sometime in the second half of 2021.

 Visitors from local and regional communities, as well as domestic and international travelers, will encounter a destination for curiosity and fun, and a venue for exploration through the Museum’s extensive and unique collections of MIT’s past achievements.
 The Museum will also present the current work of MIT students and faculty, and showcase critical thinkers and problem solvers outside the MIT community, whose work is impacting the world in which we live.